Draccarr/first_flutter_project_life_counter/README.md

 # first_flutter_project

 This is my first Flutter project.
-It has a buttons to increment and decrement the value in the center.
+It has buttons to increment and decrement the value in the center.

 ## Getting Started